apache/pekko-management/docs/src/main/paradox/discovery/marathon.md

 ## Marathon API

+@@@ warning

+It is marked as @extref:[may change](pekko:common/may-change.html).
+That means that the API, configuration or semantics can change without warning or deprecation period.

+@@@

 Marathon currently ignores all fields apart from service name.
 This is expected to change.

 If you're a Mesos or DC/OS user, you can use the provided Marathon API implementation.
 You'll need to add a label